marcio777/cadmus/src/en/Chapter-I/Part IV: Arithmetic.md

 Hint: % efficiency = (useful power)/(total power).

 ## Advanced Arithmetic
 Advanced Arithmetic is one way to describe this, the other is endless Math functions.
 This will be mentioned again, but to import this you will need the import `java.lang.Math`.

+However, what is an import you ask?
+In Java there are things called packages, which are pre-made pieces of code.
+For example, in the `Math` package there is the function `Math.max()`, which takes two arguments and finds the biggest one.
+That can be done in one line, but somewhere there is a piece of code that makes this function work.
+The code which makes it work is held in the package.
+So, you could write out the code yourself, and take a load of lines, or import the code, and save a lot of time.
+To import a package you have to use the following syntax: `import <insert package name here>;`.

-This contains a load of functions which do various mathematical things, which we will now explore.
+The `java.lang.Math` package contains a load of functions which do various mathematical things, which we will now explore.

 ### Absolute values
 The first function turns a number into an absolute value.
 But for that to mean anything, we need to know what an absolute value is.
 The basic way of saying it is that it is a number regardless of its sign.
 Therefore -6 = 6 just as 6 = 6.
 To do this you will need the function `Math.abs()` which can be used in situations such as the following: